DrewNull/optimizely-cms12-upgrade/README.md

 Upgrade-Assistant can run against a Solution file (`.sln`) or Project file (`.csproj`).
-If you run it against the Solution, it is smart enough to analyze your project dependency tree and execute against one project at a time, in order, starting with those that has no project dependencies.
+If you run it against the Solution, it is smart enough to analyze your project dependency tree and execute against one project at a time, in order, starting with those that have no project dependencies themselves.

 For example, consider a fictitious onion architecture inspired `MySolution.sln`.
 If you run Upgrade-Assistant against the `.sln`, it will execute against each